Siyambuka63/tuesday/README.md

 ### 📁 `routes`
 * `web.php`: Defines all web routes for the application, including task and user-related routes.

-⚙️ **Configuration**
+### ⚙️ Configuration
-* .env: Environment configuration file for database and application settings.
+* `.env`: Environment configuration file for database and application settings.
-* vite.config.js: Configuration for Vite asset bundler.
+* `vite.config.js`: Configuration for Vite asset bundler.